simonborer/db-course-2019/content/posts/the-5th-week.md

       <p>Tables are for <em>entities</em> (types of things).</p>
       <p>Columns are for <em>attributes</em> (stuff about things).</p>
       <p>Rows are for <em>instances</em> (things).</p>
-      <p>For example, if I need to keep track of people's phone numbers, the people are the entity, the numbers are the attribute, and the rows are the instances.</p>
+      <p>For example, if I need to keep track of people's phone numbers, the people are the entity, the numbers are the attribute, and each person is an instance.</p>
     </div>
   </div>
 </section>